vrandall66/front-end-submissions-public/1808/mod-3/binary-challenge/derek-hanciles.md

 ### Project Professionalism

-* 4 - All requirements from 3 met, codebase has zero linter errors/warnings and
-  readme contains screenshots of application.
-Project team uses a rebase workflow, taking advantage of github issues to track work.
-Project shows a complete mastery of React architecture.
 * 3 - PropType functionality is complete, the codebase has less than 5 linter errors, README has been updated with all group members.
 Project utilized wireframes from the outset.
 All git commits are atomic, made first to